ColinKennedy/ways/docs/contributing.rst

 Actions
 +++++++

-Many other pages talk about Actions.
+Many pages talk about Actions.
 It's mentioned in :doc:`summary`, :doc:`why`, :doc:`common_patterns` and even has its own section in :doc:`troubleshooting`.
 There's not much point in repeating what has already been said so lets talk just about how Ways actually exposes Actions to the user.

-When an Action is registered to Ways (using ways.base.cache.add_action), the user specifies a hierarchy for the Action and a name to call it.
+When an Action is registered to Ways (using :func:`ways.base.cache.add_action`), the user specifies a hierarchy for the Action and a name to call it.

 This is kept in a dictionary in :class:`ways.ACTION_CACHE`.

-Context and Asset objects both have an "actions" property. "actions" is actually an object that uses the current Asset or Context to find the hierarchy and assignment that the user wants to get Actions of.

-Asset's "actions" property is a :class:`ways.parsing.resource.AssetFinder` object and Context's "actions" property is a ways.base.finder.Find object.
-Both objects are basically exactly the same, functionally, with the only difference that once is meant to work with Asset objects and the other Context objects.

-When the user calls an action using "actions", the following happens:
+When the user calls an action using :class:`ways.api.Context.actions`, the following happens:

 1. Ways looks up to see if that Action/Context has a definition for that Action.
-If it doesn't and the user has aptly given that Action name a default value to return, that value is returned.
-If there's no Action and no default value, AttributeError is raised as if the Action were an attribute.
+If there's no definition, look for a default value.
+If neither, raise an AttributeError.
 2. If an Action is found, the function is wrapped using funtools.partial.
-The partial function adds the Context/Asset as the first arg to the function.
+The partial function adds the Context/Asset that called it as the first arg.

 ::